Crock Pot Sweet Hawaiian Chicken

 Ingredients

-• 2 pound chicken breasts boneless & skinless
+• 2 pounds boneless skinless chicken breasts or boneless skinless thighs

 • 1.5 cups barbecue sauce